Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Semi-Supervised Models

 Four distorted sets were created for this study, each with a different degree of alteration from the original signals, to evaluate the effect of better or worse approximation.
 Each distortion was created by applying a Gaussian filter to the signal (in the time dimension only) with a width specific to that set.
 We measure the loss of signal shape information by inverting the Gaussian kernel to attempt to recover the original signal.
 We calculate the information loss of the filter as:

-The four sets have $D = 0.1\%, 10\%, 30\%, 55\%$.
-An example of the filter that causes 55\% data distortion is shown in Figure \ref{fig:data_loss}.
+The four sets have $D = 0.1\%, 10\%, 30\%,$ and $55\%$.
+An example of the filter that causes 55\% data distortion is shown in Fig.~\ref{fig:data_loss}.

-The approach of using a low-pass filter was chosen as a realistic proxy for instances in which a given simulation may differ from final instrument measurements.
-The premise assumes a simulation may capture coarser features of signals, yet miss finer details.
-The most distorted set represents a significantly more coarse simulation than is commonly found in particle detection experiments.
-Future work could examine denoiser performance under variations in the signal approximation method, such as altering simulation physics parameters.
+The approach of using a low-pass filter was chosen as a proxy for instances in which a simulation may capture coarser features of instrument signals, yet miss finer details.
+The most distorted set represents a significantly more coarse simulation ($\sim20\%$ charge integral error) than is likely to occur in particle physics simulations employed for statistical inference.
+Future work could examine denoiser performance under variations in the imperfect simulation method, such as altering simulation physics parameters.